nelsonjchen/Colorized-Project/README.md

 ## Compatibility ⚙️

-Supports all Intellij IDEs from version 2021.1 (211) and above!
+Supports all Intellij IDEs from version 2022.3 (233) and above!

-> ✅ Tested on all versions from 2021.1 to 2022.3
+> ✅ Tested on all versions up to 2022.3

+> ❌ Supported version is a bit optimistic, this plugin may break.

+> ❌ Does not work with new GUI, yet.

-> ✅ Works on all Intellij products
+> ✅ Works on all Jetbrains IntelliJ products.

 > ✅ Supports Windows🪟, MacOS🍎 , and Linux🐧 distributions (that Jetbrains support)!

 ## Features 💪

-  - Set menu frame color (as shown in the Screenshots section).
+  - Set menu frame, menu bar, or bar color (as shown in the Screenshots section).
   > ❔ Next to the build icons, a colorful cube button will popup a menu which allows you to choose colors from.
   - Automatically select colors for all projects, based on every project name.
   > ❔ In the color chooser menu, select the 'Options' tab, and check the auto color set checkbox.